 Research links modern-day potato to tomato plant ancestors

-New international research has shed light on the origins of the modern-day potato, tracing the formation of tubers back millions of years to tomato plant ancestors.
+New research traces the formation of tubers back millions of years to tomato plant ancestors.
+Learn more details.

 In a study published by Cell Press, researchers suggest that natural interbreeding in the wild between tomato plants and potato-like species from South America about 9 million years ago triggered the formation of the tuber.